Qualcomm unveils Snapdragon 888 Plus 5G Mobile platform

 Qualcomm also said more than 35 mobile industry leaders have committed to support its 5G mmWave technology for 5G mobile networks.

 The company said that 5G mmWave brings higher performance and capacity than other flavors of 5G.
-The industry leaders aim to address the significant increases in user data demand, and also to expand the role of the mobile ecosystem in supporting the economic development of many industry verticals–which are critical in the post-pandemic world.
+The industry leaders aim to address the significant increases in user data demand, and also to expand the role of the mobile ecosystem in supporting the economic development of many industry verticals, which are critical in the post-pandemic world.

 More than 180 operators worldwide are investing in 5G mmWave, according to GSA.
 Major global mobile industry leaders advancing 5G mmWave momentum include AT&T, Casa Systems, China Unicom, Chunghwa Telecom, Deutsche Telekom, Electronics Telecommunications Research Institute (ETRI), Elisa, Fastweb, Fibocom, GongjingElectronic, HMD Global, Honor, InfomarkCo., InnowirelessCo., KDDI, Kyocera, MeiG, Motorola, NBN, Nokia, NTT Docomo, Oppo, Optus, Orange, Partron, Quectel, Rakuten Mobile, Samsung Electronics, Singtel, Softbank, SunseaAIoT, TCL Communication, Telia Finland, Telstra, True Corporation, USCellular, Vivo, Xiaomi, and ZTE.